 A book like large software is never finished, only released.

 The PDF version of Running Lean was targeted primarily at people like me: technical founders building web-based products.
 I was running my first company and on my fifth product at the time.
-I had been inspired by Steve Blank’s book: The Four Steps to the Epiphany and the early works on the Lean Startup methodology by Eric Ries, and was rigorously applying and testing these principles on my latest product.
+Steve Blank’s book had inspired me: The Four Steps to the Epiphany, and the early works on the Lean Startup methodology by Eric Ries, and was rigorously applying and testing these principles on my latest product.

 My goal was to create an actionable guide for other entrepreneurs taking these principles to practice within the context of web-based products.
 I wrote and self-published the PDF version iteratively using the same methodology outlined in the book.